 Within the planning period, as load changes from one LSE to another within a transmission zone, a proportionate share of the ARRs defined to sink into that zone are reassigned from the old LSE to the new LSE.
-The reassignment of ARRs is an automatic process that is conducted on a daily basis.
+See Section 17.2 for details on the daily reassignment of ARRs Thereassignment of ARRs is an automatic process that is conducted on a daily basis.
 ARRs are only reassigned from those LSEs that have lost load in a zone and have a net positive economic ARR position in that zone.
 An LSE that loses load will lose ARR MWs in proportion to the amount of load lost and this same proportion will reduce each individual ARR assigned to the LSE.